NeuroTechX/ntx_slack_archive/devices.md

 >
 Again, I think your work is amazing and I'm looking forward to see your progress, I'm only playing the role of the skeptic who needs to challenges your work.
 I hope you'll prove me wrong.

+9/25/2017 8:24 AM

+ **alexandre.barachant** :

+ >fred-simard I'm agreeing with you 100%. i would have made the same remark if it was not me that posted the results.

+>
+Obeserving ERP difference is a very bad way to compare systems, because ERP hide noise thanks to averaging.

+>
+This is why i develloped a complete procedure to benchmark the electrodes.
+In addition to ERP, this procedure generate induce oscillation in gamma frequency in the visual cortex.

+>
+I then use single trial classification as a metric for signal quality, since more noise would lead to lower classification performances.